soloman817/CUDALab/README.md

 # CUDA Lab

 There is a live website of this project at [http://www.aleacubase.com/cudalab](http://www.aleacubase.com/cudalab).
-You can also folk or clone the source code from [GitHub](https://github.com/soloman817/CUDALab).
+You can also fork or clone the source code from [GitHub](https://github.com/soloman817/CUDALab).

 The project targets coding [Alea.cuBase](http://www.quantalea.net) examples using F# scripts.
 [Alea.cuBase](http://www.quantalea.net) is a language integrated compiler which allows you